stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Embedded bytes

-Your program code will consist mainly of instructions, but sometimes data needs to be embedded into it.
+Your program code will consist mainly of instructions but sometimes data needs to be embedded into it.
 For example, you might need to embed colour data.
 An assembler will normally include a means of doing this.
-For example, the following assembly embeds the specified data into the program code:
+The following assembly embeds the specified data into the program code:

 ```asm6502
 .byte $02,$30,$20,$20 ; Embeds these four byte values.